What is Pilates?

 - Mental Focus & Stress Management

 These benefits all fall under the umbrella of Improving Body Awareness and Efficiency of Movement, which is really the underlying focus or ‘bigger picture’ in Pilates.
-Pilates is mostly know by the general public for its use as a fitness and performance enhancement routine.
-Less commonly know is the profound impact seen when utilizing Pilates for Rehabilitation and Injury Prevention.
+Pilates is mostly known by the general public for its use as a fitness and performance enhancement routine.
+Less commonly known is the profound impact seen when utilizing Pilates for Rehabilitation and Injury Prevention.

 - As Seen in Pilates Style Magazine, July/August 2009